nataliekozlowskii/audio-processor/README.md

 ## Audio Visualization

-The audio signal is transformed into the frequency domain using Hanning windowing and a Fast Fourier Transform (FFT).
-The resulting frequency components are displayed in the terminal as scaled horizontal bars.
+The audio signal is transformed into the frequency domain using Hanning windowing and a Fast Fourier Transform (FFT), and resulting frequency components are displayed in the terminal as scaled horizontal bars in your terminal.

 ## Audio Processing

-Equalization is performed in the frequency domain by adjusting the amplitudes of specific frequency bands.
-The modified signal is then reconstructed in the time domain using an inverse FFT.
+Equalization is performed in the frequency domain by adjusting the amplitudes of specific frequency bands, and the modified signal is reconstructed in the time domain using an inverse FFT.
+Equalization settings are specified in config.h.

 ## Dependencies
 Install dependencies via vcpkg: